mcjojos/shortest-path/README.md

 + -output path/to/output.csv

     the **output** command line argument is an optional argument that points to the output file.
-    If it's omitted the output file's name defaults to "output.csv"
+    If it's omitted the output file's name defaults to "output.csv".
+Unless it runs with -assert enabled it will output everything inside this file.

 + -source name

-    Optional name that if included will force the application to include in the output only the paths of the graph with a source that equals this name.
+    Optional name that if included will force the application to include in the output only the paths of the graph with a `SOURCE` that equals this name.
-    If omitted the output will include all the paths of all the sources available.
+    If omitted the output will include all the paths of all the `SOURCES` available.

 + -target name

-    Optional name that is included will force the application to include in the output only the paths of the graph with a target/destination that equals this name.
+    Optional name that is included will force the application to include in the output only the paths of the graph with a `TARGET` that equals this name.
-    If omitted the output will include all the paths of all the targets available.
+    If omitted the output will include all the paths of all the `TARGETS` available.

 + -dimensions 1x3x5x1200

    The dimensions of the package based on which the shipping costs are calculated.
    The format is **WidthxLengthxHeightxWeight**.
 Width, length and height are expressed in cm.
-   The Weight is expressed in kilograms.
-If omitted the output will contain the weighted cost calculated purely as the sum of the hard units that belong to the shortest path between [source-target] pairs.
+   The Weight is expressed in grams.
+If omitted the output will instead contain the weighted cost calculated purely as the sum of the hard units that belong to the shortest path between `[SOURCE-TARGET]` pairs.

 + -assert

-    This command line argument will force the application to run wit assertions enabled.
+    This command line argument will force the application to run with assertions enabled.
 That means it will be able to parse any assertion statements that are included in the input file.
     Assertion statements can take the following form:
     ```